NicklasAhlberg/AutopilotTool/README.md

 *- Import the hardware hash.csv-file to the tenant*<br>
 *- Initiate a sync*

-…. directly from the device!
+…. directly from the autopilot device!

 No more need to struggle to manually get, move and import the csv-file from another device.
 All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot Tool and sign in to Azure (when you get prompted) with an administrative user.
 This works well with MFA!